Wednesday, March 17, 2010

 TAGS: , , , , ,

-He is the author of God Save My Queen and God Save My Queen II, collections on his obsession with the rock band Queen, and The History of My World Tonight, is a collection of poems.
-His writing has appeared Poets & Writers, The Morning News, The Daily Beast, Time Out New York, The Rumpus, McSweeney's Internet Tendency, and Bookslut.
-A former sestinas editor for McSweeney's, he teaches writing at The College of Saint Rose in Albany, NY.
+He's also the editor of (The Incredible Sestina Anthology), which will be published in 2013 by Write Bloody Publishing.
+He is the author of God Save My Queen and God Save My Queen II, collections on his obsession with the rock band Queen.
+His writing has appeared in Salon, The Morning News, The Daily Beast, The New York Times, The Rumpus, McSweeney's Internet Tendency, and Bookslut.
+He teaches writing at The College of Saint Rose in Albany, NY.

 Something must be done about your DVR full of “Nash Bridges.”
 It’s time for an intervention.